Interdigital Cysts in Dogs

 Does Pet Gala™ help with Interdigital Cysts in Dogs (Owner Phrasing Page)?

 Interdigital toe-web bumps are primarily a diagnosis-and-management problem: ruling out foreign bodies, controlling licking, and treating infection or inflammation when present.
 A supplement cannot replace that work.
+If a veterinarian recommends a supportive skin routine, a disclosed skin-and-coat formula may help support normal skin and coat function as part of a broader plan, alongside paw care and follow-up.

 How should Pet Gala™ be given alongside paw medications?